Xenonesis/DocMagic/FAQ.md

 ## 🤔 General

-### What is DocMagic?
+### What is docverse?
-DocMagic is an open-source, AI-powered document creation platform that helps users generate professional documents like resumes, presentations, CVs, and letters using natural language descriptions.
+docverse is an open-source, AI-powered document creation platform that helps users generate professional documents like resumes, presentations, CVs, and letters using natural language descriptions.

-### Is DocMagic really free?
+### Is docverse really free?
-Yes!
-DocMagic is 100% open source and free to use.
+Yes! docverse is 100% open source and free to use.
 You can self-host it or use our hosted version.
 Some advanced features may require API keys for services like Gemini AI.

 ### How do I get started?
 1. Visit our [live demo](https://docmagic1.netlify.app)